 To address a variety of business needs beyond security, the Samsung Knox portfolio is complemented by robust cloud services that ease mobile device deployment, customization, and management.
 These services include:

 - Knox Mobile Enrollment — With this free service, enterprises can use a web console or REST API calls to automate device enrollment, either individually or in bulk.
 After an IT admin registers a device with this service, the device user simply turns it on and connects it to a Wi-Fi or 3G/4G network to enroll it with an EMM system.
 There is no manual enrollment of individual devices, and no need for IMEI management and verification – all onerous, time-consuming, and error-prone tasks.

 - Knox Configure — Samsung phones, tablets, and wearables are fully customizable to work in numerous vertical markets such as hospitality, retail, and entertainment.
 Through a web console, Systems Integrators can create purpose-built devices that present a customized user interface, for example, an information kiosk, point-of-sales terminal, or in-flight entertainment system.
 The Systems Integrators can customize or restrict almost all aspects of device configuration and the user experience, including boot animations incorporating custom enterprise logos, display settings, wallpapers, network configurations, notifications, and software updates.

-This White Paper provides an overview of Knox Platform's security features and how they can help resolve common enterprise mobile deployment issues.
-For information about other Knox features, see the Samsung Knox website.
+This White Paper provides an overview of the Knox Platform's security features and how they can resolve common enterprise mobile deployment pain points.
+The document focuses on the unique abilities of the Knox Platform.
+For information about other features, see the Samsung Knox website.